chaitanya-basava/mutual_exclusion_algorithms/README.md

 ## Roucairol and Carvalho’s algorithm

-This is the implementation of the Roucairol and Carvalho's  distributed mutual exclusion algorithm protocol for Advanced OS course (CS 6378).
+This is the implementation of the `Roucairol and Carvalho` and `Ricart Agarwal` distributed mutual exclusion algorithms, implemented as course project for Advanced OS (CS 6378).

 It makes use of Lamport’s scalar clock for timestamping the application messages, which are the CS request messages in this application.

-More micro details about the implementation can be found in the project description [here](project2.pdf).
+More micro details about the implementation requirements can be found in the project description [here](project2.pdf).

 ## Requirements
 1. java@1.8.0_341